al1brn/geonodes/doc/tree.md

 > This doesn't work with materials embedded shaders.
 So, make sure not to override
 > a existing shader when instantiating a new [ShaderNodes](shadernodes.md#shadernodes).

-The 'panel' argument is the default name to use when the tree is called from another tree using method [link_from](node.md#link_from).
+The 'panel' argument is the default name to use when the tree is called from another tree using method ['#link_from' not found]().

 #### Arguments:
 - **tree_name** (_str_) : tree name